 4 Myths About Job Hunting During A Recession

-However, not all hope is lost.
-While getting a job during a recession isn't easy, it's not impossible.
+While people are naturally on edge right now, it's important to know that while searching for a job during a recession isn't easy, it's not impossible.

 Myth 1: No One Hires During A Recession